maddc0de/music-library/artist_repository_class_recipe.md

 new_artist.genre #=> 'Pop'

 # 5
-# create a new artist
+# deletes an existing artist
 repo = ArtistRepository.new

 id_to_delete = 1